bedrock-dev/MCBE-hopper-fix/readme.txt

-MCBE-hopper-fix
+##MCBE Hopper Fix

-(may be not vanilla)
+(May be not vanilla)
-when hopper try to pull item entities on it's top, it will fetch all the item entities in a specific AABB,and it will only try to pull the fist item stack,which causes the hopper bug
+When a hopper tries to collect item entities on top of it, it will fetch all the item entities in a specific AABB, and it will only try to pull the first item stack, which causes the hopper bug.

-this fix modify the code of pulling item entities, change select first one to a random one.
+This fix modifies the code of collecting item entities, and selects a random item entity instead of the first one.